telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### Removing All Sessions

-Use the **Remove All** button to automatically remove all captured traffic from the **Live Traffic** grid.
+The **Remove All** button deletes all captured traffic from the **Live Traffic** grid.
+The action requires explicit confirmation.
 To remove only specific sessions, select the desired ones and use the remove options from the context menu.

 ### Searching